Advanced search

 Reporting of suspected adverse reactions

 Reporting suspected adverse reactions after authorization of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via {insert information on the relevant 'national reporting system' – details will be defined at national level}.
+Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system listed in Appendix V.

 4.9 Overdose